mohammada59/https-github.com-ahsionline_cookbook_festive_dcd_project/README.md

 ## WIREFRAMES
-User story of online festive cookbook step by step explain with Demo
+User story of online festive cookbook step by step explain with Demo The Readme file will see the wireframe is different in wallpaper The app was body style of backgound was looking  squeshy you can see in wireframe mobile demo thats why i remove wallpaper and style.css file to change the color of body thats why you will see the some of wireframe is difference.
 ### wireframes for mobile
 user freidly Responsive Application Desktop and Mobile user can see the Mobile version (Responsive)
 ![Home-Mobile](https://user-images.githubusercontent.com/38302279/65285854-98834480-db35-11e9-9354-ede11e979123.png)